 MAJOLICA: 2a - History

-The Arabs conquered Spain in 714 AD, but the technical knowledge about ceramic decorating did not reach it until three centuries later.
+The Arabs conquered Spain in 714 AD, but technical knowledge about ceramic decorating did not reach the country until three centuries later.
 It is believed that it started at the beginning of the 9th century in Iraq, in the towns of Basra and Chuff.
-In the 9th century, in Samarra, a town one hundred and fifty kilometers from Baghdad, they began producing large quantities.
+In the 9th century in Samarra, a town one hundred and fifty kilometers from Baghdad, they began producing large quantities of decorated ceramics.
 Their work was exported to Algeria, to the West, and Persia, to the East, where remains of it have been found.

 In 969 AD, the Fatimids, whose capital was near Kairouan, now Tunisia, conquered Fustat, where they ruled for two hundred years and completely rebuilt the town.
 Fustat is the old name for Cairo, Egypt.
 It became a central crossroad for the Arab world.
 With Persia and Arabia on one side, the Mediterranean Africa on the other, and the neck of the Nile as a port to the Mediterranean and the rest of Europe, Fustat became an important town and provided work for craftsmen and artisans.
 A great deal of high-standard work was made and exported.
 It is believed it was from there that it moved on to begin in Europe starting in Malaga, which was then the main port for Islamic Spain, whose capital was Granada.